 - Use your social media accounts to spread Global Day awareness.

-For further information about getting involved in Global Day, please contact the General Manager at email@example.com.
+For further information about getting involved in Global Day, please contact the Alliance Coordinator at firstname.lastname@example.org.